chinmayto/aws-eks-kubernetes-storage-volumes/k8s-manifests/EBS-storage/README.md

-# Implementing Amazon EBS Storage with Amazon EKS Using Terraform and Kubernetes Manifests
+# Kubernetes Storage Playlist - Part 3: Implementing Amazon EBS Storage with Amazon EKS Using Terraform and Kubernetes Manifests

 In this blog, we’ll explore how to integrate Amazon Elastic Block Store (EBS) with Amazon Elastic Kubernetes Service (EKS).
 We’ll provision an EKS cluster with Terraform, configure the EBS CSI driver, and run an Nginx container that uses EBS storage to persist website files.